 At Wonolo, we understand how difficult it can be to staff your business appropriately.
 With fluctuations in the market, seasonality, and changes in consumer tastes, there are many factors that impact who you need on your team and when you need them.
 That’s one of the many reasons we started Wonolo.
 We knew there had to be a better way to provide flexible staffing.

 We work with thousands of companies in a variety of cities and industries to connect them with people looking for flexible job opportunities.
 That means we know what roles companies are looking to fill and the amounts they are paying in certain states.
-We are sharing that data in our 2020 Payment Guide to help you as you find the right people for the right projects at your own company.
+We share that data in our 2020 Payment Guide.

 Minimum Wage vs. Living Wage